 You may be given medicine according to your risk of having a stroke.

-Depending on your level of risk, you may be prescribed warfarin or a newer type of anticoagulant, such as dabigatran, rivaroxaban, apixaban or edoxaban.
+Depending on your level of risk, you may be prescribed warfarin or an anticoagulant, such as dabigatran, rivaroxaban, apixaban or edoxaban.

-If you're prescribed an anticoagulant, your risk of bleeding will be assessed both before you start the medicine and while you're taking it.
+If you're prescribed an anticoagulant, your doctor will assess and discuss your risk of bleeding with you both before you start the medicine and while you're taking it.

 Aspirin is not recommended to prevent strokes caused by atrial fibrillation.